R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 where `Xorg` should not be found.

-Verify that UFW is up and running with
+Verify that UFW service is up and running with
-> sudo ufw status

-or
 > sudo service ufw status

 Same for the SSH service